 In the United States, “Vegetable Oil” is a generic term also used to describe oils that are far less detrimental (both to the environment and to people’s health), including coconut, sunflower and olive oil.
 Makes the EU’s compulsory labeling law seem like a smart idea, doesn’t it?

-Products Made From Palm Oil Are Everywhere!
+Products with Palm Oil are Everywhere!

 It has been estimated that over half of the products in your local supermarket include Palm oil.
 Snacks, cookies, candy bars and potato chips are common examples.